How Einstein's Equation Emerges From CFT$_2$: Abstract

 \section{Abstract}

-The {\it finiteness} of the mixed state entanglement entropy $S_{\text{vN}}$ in CFT$_2$ enables us to show that, the dynamical equation of the coincidence limit of $(\frac{1}{2} S_{vN}^2);_{ij}$ is precisely three dimensional Einstein equation.
-A profound relation between the cosmological constant and CFT$_2$ entanglement entropy is given.
+The {\it finiteness} of the entanglement entropies between disjoint subsystems enables us to show that, the dynamical equation of the entanglement entropy in CFT$_2$ is precisely three dimensional Einstein's equation.
+We establish a profound relation between the cosmological constant and CFT$_2$ entanglement entropy.
 Thus entanglement entropies induce internal gravitational geometries in CFT$_2$.
-Deriving the dual metric from an entanglement entropy becomes a trivial procedure.
-Remarkably, we show that the renormalization group equation is a geometric identity.
+Extracting the dual metric from an entanglement entropy becomes a straightforward procedure.
+Remarkably, we discover that the renormalization group equation is a geometric identity.